 - social care involvement (such as children in need or looked after by the local authority)

-- anti-social behaviour (such as involvements with police, courts, probation and violence in the home)
+- anti-social behaviour (such as involvements with police, courts, probation and violence in the home and community/locations)

 - aspects relating to your employment